VanessaMae1087/AM2R-Multitroid-Unofficial-Unofficial/PatchNotes/1.9/patchnotes.md

 **Mebits die in one ice missile**
   - Previously it would take one missile to freeze it, and then one or two more to kill it.
 It meant farming them wasn't an option since you'd at best not gain or lose missiles, if every drop was a green X.

-**Late game speed shortcuts have a maze of shot blocks so you cannot hide in them as a Core-X**
-  - The ability to escape for free as an SA-X by hiding in speed blocks was a sour spot for players.
-In 1.9, the A6 and beyond speed blocks have significantly slower paths made of shot blocks to greatly reduce the effectiveness of hiding in them.

 ### Spectator
 **All rooms are always fully illuminated**
   - Previously, if a spectator teleported out of a dark room, it was very difficult to set the light level to normal again.
 Thank you BastionB56 for coding this!